pharmon9847/SAS-birthday-app/README.md

 # SAS-birthday-app

+*OVERVIEW*
 The goal for this app was to create a UI that allows users to enter new employees and then be able to dynamically see all the employees that have birthdays in a given month.

-By using a dropdown list, the user can filter through months and see all the employees that have birthdays in the chosen month.

-The app was built using the React framework and started using the command "npx create-react-app"

-*Testing
+The app should allow for some user input of some kind.

+*END RESULT*
+A web app was created which allows a user to enter a new employee.
+This new employee can then be filtered by their birth month.
+All employees in the employee object are filtered and only the employees that match the selected month are shown in the list.

+*THE JOURNEY*
+  - I began by researching possible stacks I could use.
+  - I have used Angular in the past, in particular as I was developing Custom Controls for Visual Investigator 10.8
+  - Knowing that the team I was talking to used React, I decided to work with a MERN stack.
+  - I have used MongoDB in the past and I am using a MongoDB Atlas database for a website that is currently live: http://www.nc-beer-map.com/
+  - In preparation for utilizing the full stack, I spent some time working through this tutorial: https://www.mongodb.com/languages/mern-stack-tutorial
+  - I visited the site: https://www.mockaroo.com/ to produce dummy records in the form of .csv files that I could upload into MongoDB collections in          order to populate the app that I built with the tutorial I previously mentioned
+  - When I successfully completed the backend prep, I set my sights on learning React
+  - I spent most of last week going through different parts of a Udemy course on React
+  - After several trial runs, I got my birthday app where I wanted it as far as the React side
+  - All of my attempts to connect my React app to a backend failed
+  - Rather than waste more time, I hard coded more employees into the React app

+*TESTING*
+  - Testing is new to me and therefore an unfamiliar area
+  - I have never built anything to the scale that it needed to be tested besides the manual testing done with a development server up and running
-  - The app was tested manually
+  - This React app was tested manually
   - Based on the small size of the app and the limited functionality, no unit tests or integration tests were done.
-Also no end-to-end test were done.
+Also no end-to-end test were done

- *Challenges
-  -The biggest challenge I faced was learning React and translating what I learned into a workable app

-  *Improvements
-  - The biggest improvement I would make is connecting it to a database.
-I have a MongoDB database with 500 employees that I wanted to connect to the app.
-I also wanted to be able to store the employees that were saved in the App, rather than losing them each time the page was refreshed.
-  - I also thought that having other filters would make for a more useable app, such as filtering for cities or positions.
+  - I constantly pushed my code to my Github repo so that as I manually tested and broke my app, I could revert back to my last working version

+ *CHALLENGES*
+  - Don't boil the ocean!
+  - My biggest challenge was remaining on task and producing small deliverables
+  - Learning new technologies, frameworks and methodologies in a small timeframe is very challenging and keeping focus is of upmost importance

+  *IMPROVEMENTS*
+  - The biggest improvement would be to connect a database in order to store new data and retrieve old data.
+Hard coding employees into the code was my       last resort, but one I had to use to make the app functional
+  - I would also like to improve the UI by adding different filters, for position and city, for example